piyushbig/piyushbig/README.md

-A Python developer from Pune.
+A Android as well as as Web developer from Pune.
 I love building applications & discussing new product ideas.
 Reach out to me on [twitter](https://twitter.com/piyush_shitole?t=EcF6MI20_DCb6LfxNFH3BA&s=08) if you'd like to talk ✌️

 - 👋 Hi, I’m @piyushbig
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning BACKEND...
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on some projects...
 - 📫 Trying Being Profesional in life...